mekhalleh/behind_cloudflare/README.md

-More precisely, I use multiple data sources (DNS enumeration, SEO PrePost, Censys) to collect assigned (or have been) IP addresses from the targeted site or domain that uses the BinarySec or IngenSec WAF as a service.
+More precisely, I use multiple data sources (DNS enumeration, SEO PrePost, Censys) to collect assigned (or have been) IP addresses from the targeted site or domain that uses the Cloudflare WAF as a service.

 ![alt text][module_demo]